CadenFinley/CJsShell/docs/reference/commands.md

 - Use `cd` without arguments to go to home directory
 - Use `cd -` to switch to the previous directory
-- Smart CD is enabled by default with fuzzy matching and bookmark support
+- Smart CD is enabled by default with fuzzy matching

 ### pwd
 Print the current working directory.